-The module comprises of a period of student research and study, designed to allow students to demonstrate familiarity with a particular area of economic theory or policy, or of applied economics or econometrics, and the ability to apply a specific analytical and/or empirical technique.
-All MSc students receive 'one-to-one' supervision for their dissertation.
-Their supervisor will be a research-active member of the academic staff who can provide genuinely expert guidance.
+A period of research and study designed to allow you to demonstrate familiarity with a particular area of economic theory or policy, or of applied economics or econometrics, and the ability to apply a specific analytical and/or empirical technique.

-This module covers the solution, calibration and simulation of dynamic stochastic models (DSGE) that are widely used in all fields of macroeconomics.
-It is structured in such a way that students will be exposed both to theory and the practical implementation of the methods taught.
-The focus is on the application of these techniques to contemporary general equilibrium macroeconomic models, designed for policy analysis.
-Such models have become the standard framework for the analysis of business cycle fluctuations and monetary policy in central banks and policy institutions.
+This module covers the theory for the solution and estimation of dynamic stochastic models that are widely used in all fields of macroeconomics.
+The module is structured in a way such that you will be exposed both to theory and the practical implementation of the methods taught.

 Monetary Theory and Practice